 Which brings us to the best reason to watch “The OA” – the ending (Episode 8 of Season 1).
 It’s here that we learn one of the true powers of The Movements is to stop a school shooting incident.
 This ending has spawned a whole sub-genre of YouTube videos, trying to piece together what just happened.

 Some critics complain that the ending is deeply unsatisfying, and that The Movements are a bit ridiculous.
 (OK, even Brit Marling in an interview admits that they do look a little silly).
 But that ignores the larger arc of the show – it’s in the final episode that we realize how much we missed in the previous seven episodes.

 We know for a fact that something definitely happened to the OA, because she can see now and she once was blind.
 That’s definitely confirmed.
 But the show raises a lot of questions, like: Would we recognize an angel if one lived amongst us?
 And what really happens when we die?

 The best shows are always the ones that you want to watch again and again, to uncover all the little details you might have missed along the way.
 And “The OA” is definitely one of those shows.
-It’s not clear whether Netflix is planning another season of this show, but if it is, it’s all but certain that you’re going to have a lot of fans looking very closely to see if everything they thought about “The OA” was really true or not.
+It’s not clear whether Netflix is planning another season of this show, just like Santa Clarita Diet, but if it is, it’s all but certain that you’re going to have a lot of fans looking very closely to see if everything they thought about “The OA” was really true or not.
 And that’s going to be an unbelievable experience you’ll want to share with your friends.